Experts in DNA barcoding

-The method is based on obtaining a DNA sequence from the sample (the DNA barcode).
+DNA barcoding is the leading method for species-level identification and for the authentication of biological samples.
+This method is based on obtaining a DNA sequence from a specific genomic region of the sample (the DNA barcode).
 This sequence is then compared to those in reference databases.
-This fast and cost-effective technique, can even be applied when only a small amount of sample is available.
+DNA barcoding is cost-effective and it can even be applied when only a small amount of sample is available.

 How we work